spinofsf/SDC-Traffic-sign-classifier/README.md

 ![alt text](./writeup_images/test_image_results.png)

 The top 5 softmax probabilities associated with each of these images is shown below.
 The top probability is close to 1 indicating that in most cases, the model is easily able to recognize the images.
+This is due to the

 Image1